Constraints on Heavy Asymmetric and Symmetric Dark Matter from the Glashow Resonance

-where the dark sector $\mathcal{O}_X$ and SM $\mathcal{O}_\mathrm{SM}$ operators have dimensions $m$ and $n$ respectively~\cite{Feldstein:2010xe,Zhao:2014nsa}.
-In general, in order to allow for asymmetric decay to neutrinos while the lepton number conservation is respected, DM $X$ has to be charged under SM $\rm{SU(2)}$.
-We intend to be model-independent and focus on a set of representative benchmark operators that lead to neutrino decay, as listed in Table.~\ref{tab:decay}.
+ADM typically carries $B-L$ (baryon minus lepton) numbers, and can transfer an asymmetry between the dark sector and SM via operators of the form $ \mathcal{O}_{\mathrm{ADM}} = \Lambda^{4-m-n}\mathcal{O}_X \mathcal{O}_\mathrm{SM}, $ where the dark sector $\mathcal{O}_X$ and SM $\mathcal{O}_\mathrm{SM}$ operators have dimensions $m$ and $n$ respectively with $\Lambda$ being the new physics scale~\cite{Feldstein:2010xe,Zhao:2014nsa} We intend to be model-independent and focus on a set of representative benchmark operators that lead to neutrino decay, as listed in Table.~\ref{tab:decay}.
 We focus on dominant lowest-dimension operators that produce distinct GR signals depending on the $B-L$ charge of the DM.
 For all those scenarios, DM $X$ carries a lepton number $L_X$.
 In Table.~\ref{tab:decay}, $L$ is the SM lepton doublet and $\Phi$ is a heavy scalar doublet which can be integrated out~\cite{Feldstein:2010xe}.
-A scalar DM $X$ can decay through the 2-body process to a neutrino and a dark fermion $\psi$, \ie~$X \rightarrow \bar{\nu}(\nu)+\psi$ (B1) or two neutrinos $X \rightarrow \bar{\nu}\bar{\nu} (\nu\nu)$ (B2).
+A scalar DM $X$ can decay through the two-body process to a neutrino and a dark fermion $\psi$, i.e., $X \rightarrow \bar{\nu}(\nu)+\psi$ (B1) or two neutrinos $X \rightarrow \bar{\nu}\bar{\nu} (\nu\nu)$ (B2).
 The last two operators can arise from the operator $\bar{X}l\phi$ and $\frac{1}{\Lambda^{3n-3}}\phi \psi^n$ with the heavy scalar field $\phi$ integrated out~\cite{Hiroshima:2017hmy,Fukuda:2014xqa}.
-This leads to a multi-body decay process for the fermionic DM $X\rightarrow \bar{\nu}(\nu)+2n\psi$.
+This leads to a multibody decay process for the fermionic DM $X\rightarrow \bar{\nu}(\nu)+2n\psi$.
 At the lowest order $n=1$, the decay produces a neutrino or antineutrino, depending on the lepton number carried by $X$ (B3).
 The fermion $\psi$ could be a new particle, or from the SM; if $\psi=\nu$ then $X$ decays to three neutrinos (B4).

-\textbf{\textit{High-Energy $\bar{\nu}_e$ Flux from ADM}} --- Assuming ADM makes up all DM, we compute the expected high-energy $\bar{\nu}_e$ flux from ADM in the Galactic Halo and beyond the Milky Way via decay channels discussed above.
+\textbf{\textit{$\bar{\nu}_e$ Flux from ADM}} --- Assuming ADM makes up all DM, we compute the expected high-energy $\bar{\nu}_e$ flux from ADM in the Galactic halo and beyond the Milky Way via decay channels discussed above.